Guillaume-Helbecque/P3D-DFS/benchmarks/Knapsack/README.md

 # The 0/1-Knapsack problem

 Given a set of $N$ items, each item $i$ having a weight ${w_i}$ and a profit ${p_i}$, the problem is to determine which items to include in the collection so that the total weight is less than or equal to a given limit $W$ and the total profit is as large as possible.
 Some of the Pisinger's instances [1] are supported as test-cases.
-The initial lower bound `lb` is also configurable using `opt` to prove the optimality of the best-known optimal solution, or `inf` to search the optimal solution from scracth.
+The initial lower bound `lb` is also configurable using `opt` to prove the optimality of the best-known optimal solution, or `inf` to search the optimal solution from scratch.

 ### Launch & Command-line parameters